nima-moghaddam/recipe/README.md

 npm install react-redux
 ```

+## Api

+for more info refer to  https://spoonacular.com/
+for more info refer to  https://developer.edamam.com/

 ## Deployment

 This is a step-by-step guide on how to deploy your Next.js project to Vercel using Git integration.